smfcoder/Flask-Mysql-app/README.md

-Flask Mysql Application to run in docker
+Flask Mysql Application code to run in local